-Level 1 The fair value of financial instruments is based on quoted market prices in active markets for identical assets or liabilities at the balance sheet date.
+- Level 1 The fair value of financial instruments is based on quoted market prices in active markets for identical assets or liabilities at the balance sheet date.
 The quoted market price used for financial assets and liabilities is the current bid price and ask price, respectively.
-These instruments are included in level 1.

-Level 2 The fair value of financial instruments is determined by using valuation techniques which maximise the use of observable market data where it is available.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-Level 3 If one or more inputs to valuation techniques are significant and unobservable, the instrument is included in level 3.
+These instruments are included in level 1. - Level 2 The fair value of of financial instruments is determined by using valuation techniques which maximise the use of observable market data where it is available.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2. - Level 3 If one or more inputs to valuation techniques are significant and unobservable, the instrument is included in level 3.

 Level 2 US\$'000

 Financial assets at fair value

-Derivative financial instruments 213
+Derivative financial instruments 2,014

 Financial liabilities at fair value

-Derivative financial instruments 212
+Derivative financial instruments 2,016

-2020
+2021

 Level 2

 US\$'000

 Financial assets at fair value

-Derivative financial instruments 1,166
+Derivative financial instruments 213

 Financial liabilities at fair value

-Derivative financial instruments 1,169
+Derivative financial instruments 212

-There were no transfers of financial assets and liabilities between levels of the fair value hierarchy classifications during the years ended 31 December 2021 and 2020.
+There were no transfers of financial assets and liabilities between levels of the fair value hierarchy classifications during the years ended 31 December 2022 and 2021.

-The Company's level 2 financial instruments are valued using various derivative pricing models such as option pricing models and discounted cash flows.
+The Company's level 2 financial instruments are valued using derivative pricing models such as discounted cash flow models.